 Fortunately, switching between different versions can be easy with version managers like Node Version Manager, rbenv for Ruby, or pyenv for Python.

-These are a great help, but now you need to manage and install multiple tools for your multi-language project, which can be cumbersome.
-Instead, you can use asdf to manage multiple runtime versions, managing all of the language versions that you’re using with a single CLI tool.
+These are a great help, but if you need to manage and install multiple tools for your multi-language project, it can be cumbersome.
+Instead, you can use asdf to manage multiple runtime versions, managing all of the language versions you’re using with a single CLI tool. asdf is an extendible version manager that supports multiple languages, including Ruby, Node.js, Elixir, Erlang, Python, and more, all at once.
+You can switch between multiple versions of languages globally and on a per-directory basis.

-In this article, we will learn everything you need to work with asdf and Node, including how to set up and update asdf in your local machine, and install, update, and remove the Node plugin.
+In this article, we will learn everything you need to work with asdf and Node, including how to set up and update asdf on your local machine, and install, update, and remove the Node plugin.

 , curl